reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 }
 ```

 `new Date()` is not idempotent as it always returns the current date and changes its result every time it's called.
-When you render the above component, the time displayed on the screen will stay stuck on the time that the Component was rendered.
+When you render the above Component, the time displayed on the screen will stay stuck on the time that the Component was rendered.
 Similarly, functions like `Math.random()` also aren't idempotent, because they return different results every time they're called, even when the inputs are the same.

 This doesn't mean you shouldn't use non-idempotent functions like `new Date()` _at all_ – you should just avoid using them [during render](#how-does-react-run-your-code).
 In this case, we can _synchronize_ the latest date to this Component using an [Effect](/reference/react/useEffect):